We want a world where everyone has safe public water on tap whenever needed.

 We must act urgently to ensure universal access to low-carbon, reliable public energy services with a just and equitable transition for the workers and communities involved.

-For workers "Privatising water is privatising our lives."
+"Privatising water is privatising our lives."

 As President of the Water Worker's Union of Thessaloniki, Giorgos has been on the frontline of the fight against privatisation of their water service, imposed by the Troika.